If you’re self-employed, one of the most important first steps will be to choose the best online banking account for your business needs.

 - Foreign currency transfers

-If you need more features or higher levels of assistance with your banking then you will have to look at the next level of business banking with these or other banks but they will come with more fees.
+If you need more features or higher levels of assistance with your banking then you will have to look at the next level of banking with these or other banks but they will come with more fees.

 Setting up a savings account if you’re a self-employed sole trader

 Business bank accounts do not offer good interest rates (Santander is the best offering 0.10% in-credit interest).
-You can link a dedicated savings account to your business account so that if you’re building up earnings in your current account you can easily transfer it to the savings for better interest rates and security.
-Or for the best interest rates, shop around for the best personal savings account (you don’t need to directly link it to your business account as a sole trader).
+You can link a dedicated savings account to your account so that if you’re building up earnings in your current account you can easily transfer it to the savings for better interest rates and security.
+Or for the best interest rates, shop around for the best personal savings account (you don’t need to directly link it to your account as a sole trader).

-Business bank accounts will require you to have a credit check so if you have a poor credit history you might want to try and keep your business transactions in your personal account (if your bank agrees) or you might find it easier to get a business account with the bank you already use for personal banking.
+Business bank accounts will require you to have a credit check so if you have a poor credit history you might want to try and keep your transactions in your personal account (if your bank agrees) or you might find it easier to get an account with the bank you already use for personal banking.
 These bank accounts are best if you have a poor credit history: